Growing Potatoes takes up

 that is used when growing potatoes, the

-better the flavour; and the potatoes will also be much less
+better the flavor; and the potatoes will also be much less

 affected by disease.
 Therefore, it is